WeSpeakEnglish/ANTIRTOS/README.md

 This is an universal branch with dynamic memory (heap) allocation approach.

 The modern branch also avaliable here: [modern branch](https://github.com/WeSpeakEnglish/ANTIRTOS/tree/modern), it enhances simplicity in usage by leveraging the standard library (std) and static allocation.
 However, it is not supported on some platforms yet.
-If you prefer not to use the standard library, or if your platform does not support it, consider using 'old style' versions of AntiRTOS

 ### Benifits:
 1. Interrupts kept fast and controllable, no blocking anymore.